Corny Thompson

-Cornelius Allen "Corny" Thompson (born February 5, 1960) is a retired American professional basketball player.
-He was a 6'8" (203 cm) 225 lb (102 kg) power forward who occasionally also played the center position.
+Cornelius Allen "Corny" Thompson (born February 5, 1960) is an American retired professional basketball player.
+He was a 6’8” (203 cm) 225 lb (102 kg) power forward who occasionally also played the center position.
 Thomson was a member of the Joventut Badalona team that reached a EuroLeague final in 1992, and lifted the trophy in 1994.

 Early life

 Corny started playing basketball because people suggested that he play because he was tall.
 He was about 6'5" before he got to High School.
 He wasn't serious about it until Middle School.
 From then on, every year, Corny progressed, went to camp and became a better player.

 High school

 Corny attended Middletown High School in Middletown, Connecticut.
 In his freshman season, Corny was too good for the freshman team so he was promoted up to the Varsity team.
 The Varsity coach was Tom Labella.
 The team lost 5 or 6 games that year.
 In his sophomore through senior seasons the team won 76 games in a row.
 That record has still not been broken.
 The team won three State Championships and was ranked in the top 25 basketball teams in the country.
 Corny was the captain in the 1976, 1977, 1978 seasons (sophomore-senior).
 Corny still holds many records at Middletown High School.